How to Buy a League of Legends Account Safely in 2026

 - A seller who will not clear the payment methods on the account

-- A Riot account created days before listing, with an all-new email and payment surface
+- A Riot account created days before listing, with an all-new email and saved payment details

 - Pricing far below comparable inventory, which usually signals a scam or a recovery risk